 However, it’s in the water that things get most exciting, with a diversity of dolphins, seals, whales and more drawn here to feed and breed.
 Cetacean-spotting boat trips could yield humpbacks, orca, fin, grey and blue whales.
 Better, stay longer: each of the five islands within the national park has a campsite, from where you can make forays by foot, kayak or boat.
-When to go:

 How to go: Flights in small twin-engine planes run to Santa Rosa Island from Camarillo (25mins), 100km north-west of LA.
 Boats leave from Ventura, 140km north-west of LA; Island Packers runs a range of trips.

 Raja Ampat means Four Kings, which is misleading seeing as more like 1,500 islands make up this remote archipelago off the north-west coast of Papua.
 It is certainly fit for royalty though, comprising 46,000 sq km of gloriously fashioned landscapes and clear, turquoise seas.

 The islands themselves vary enormously: some are barely a bump of jungle-cloaked karst; some rise out of the blue like clusters of mushrooms; others – such as Waigeo and Misool – are larger, and ideal for homestays with local Biakese people and hikes to rock art and ancient cliff burial sites.
 However, it’s the region’s waters that really draw intrepid travellers.
-Wayag Island panorama, Raja Ampat (Shutterstock)

 Raja Ampat is at the heart of the Coral Triangle and, according to Conservation International, has the highest marine diversity in the world – 75% of the world’s coral species have been recorded here, along with 1,430 species of reef fish and six of the world’s seven marine turtle species.